-Prime Agricultural Area: means areas designated Agricultural in this Plan where prime agricultural lands predominate.
-Prime agricultural areas include areas of prime agricultural lands and associated pockets of Canada Land Inventory Class 4-7 soils which are:

-- surrounded by prime agricultural land, or; - on farm parcels where prime agricultural lands predominate, and additional areas where there is a local concentration of farms which exhibit characteristics of ongoing agriculture.

-Prime agricultural areas may be identified by the Ontario Ministry of Agriculture and Food using evaluation procedures established by the Province as amended from time to time, or may also be identified through an alternative agricultural land evaluation system approved by the Province.
+Prime Agricultural Area Prime Agricultural Area means areas where prime agricultural lands predominate.
+This includes areas of prime agricultural lands and associated Canada Land Inventory Class 4 through 7 lands, and additional areas where there is a local concentration of farms which exhibit characteristics of ongoing agriculture.
+Prime agricultural areas may be identified by the Ontario Ministry of Agriculture and Food using guidelines developed by the Province as amended from time to time.
+A prime agricultural area may also be identified through an alternative agricultural land evaluation system approved by the Province.
+(PPS 2020)

-Prime Agricultural Land: means land that includes specialty crop areas (provincially significant and/or Canada Land Inventory Classes 1, 2, and 3 soils, in this order of priority for protection.
+Prime Agricultural Land means specialty crop areas and/or Canada Land Inventory Class 1, 2, and 3 lands, as amended from time to time, in this order of priority for protection.
+(PPS 2020)